aloretocornidez/571-fundamentals-information-network-security/homework-assignments/homework-1/homework-1.md

 first or last sentence of a book as the key.
 To change the key, they simply need to agree on a new book.
 The use of the first sentence would be preferable to the use of the last.
 Why?

+All letters of the key may not be populated if the last sentence is chosen, but if the first sentence is chosen, then all letters will eventually be populated.

 ## 3.14